zeeshanalipanhwar/Monti-Carlo-Simulations-of-2D-HP-Model/README.md

 OF

-2D Hyperbolic-Polar model of Proteins
+2D Hydrophobic-Polar model of Proteins

 Name: ZEESHAN ALI, Roll No: I14-1623